go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 -  Configure `logrotate` to match your deployment requirements, see `man 8 logrotate` for configuration syntax details.
 In particular, use the `copytruncate` option instead of restarting Gitea within the `postrotate/endscript` block.
 Ensure that your configurations apply to all files emitted by Gitea loggers as described in the above sections.
 -  Always do `logrotate /etc/logrotate.conf --debug` to test your configurations.

 The next `logrotate` jobs will include your configurations, so no restart is needed.
+You can also immediately reload `logrotate` with `logrotate /etc/logrotate.conf --force`.